By Florencia Tagliavini, The NutraMilk Nutritionist

 - When making plant-based milks with the NutraMilk you can choose to fortify yourself with calcium and vitamin D supplements if you like.

-- Nuts, seeds, grains, beans, vegetables, help to contribute to your overall intake.
+- Nuts, seeds, grains, beans and vegetables help contribute to your overall intake.

 This plant-based menu gets you all the recommended daily calcium you need and more 105% of the daily recommended intake from plant-based sources.